jake-knerr/js-style-guide/README.md

 The utilities folder should be a toolbox that you can ideally lift and put in another project with minimal effort.

 #### Helpers are modules that export functionality that is intended to be used in another module.
-When a module API grows large, consider re-exporting helper modules to keep the API clean.

 Helpers are a way to pull out code from a module to make it smaller more readable.
 They are created with a clear idea of where they will be used

 Keep helper modules close to the modules that they are used within.
 Typically, they are stored inside a sub-folder of the folder containing the consumer module.

+They do not need to have the `helper` suffix in their name.

 #### In your project directory structure, prefer to place modules close to the modules that consume them.

 > Why?
 This way, related modules/files will be close to one-another and easily accessible in the file tree.

-#### Prefer to co-locate modules by functionality (what they do) rather than their technical category.
+#### Prefer to co-locate modules by technical category rather than functionality (what they do).

-In other words, prefer to keep domain-related modules together instead of grouping them by what type of role they satisfy from an architectural perspective.
+In other words, prefer to keep files together based on what type of architectural role they satisfy.

 > Why?
-This technique makes it easier to determine where to place modules.
-Sometimes, a module may not cleanly fit into an architectural role, which makes it difficult to determine where to place it (such modules often end up in `/utilities`).
-By having folders grouped by functionality, it should be easier to locate where modules should be placed.
+Putting domain-related files together results in too many folders, and I think in terms of technical categories.

 ```
 #discouraged
-/routes/
-  /api.js
-  /products.js
-  /user.js
-/schema/
-  /api.js
-  /products.js
-  /user.js
-/testing
-  /api.js
-  /products.js
-  /user.js

-#preferred
 /api
   /api-routes.js
   /api-schema.js